z-siddiqi/alpaca-market-agent/docs/strategy.md

 - policy result, when a proposal was evaluated
 - hold or rejection reasons

-Confidence must be at least 0.50 for an entry.
-It does not change position size or substitute for another policy requirement.
+Confidence must be at least 0.50 for an entry and informs position size, but it does not substitute for another policy requirement.
 The runtime records the decision and the evidence available at that time automatically; persistence does not depend on the model making a separate recording call.